kailash-manasarovar/statement/docs/timeline/2025/january.md

 #### Paul promises he's not doing heroin

-- It seems obvious to me Paul has been doing heroin, but he's adamant he is off the drugs since July 2024 and tells me he was only doing crack then, no heroin!
+- It seems obvious to me Paul has been doing heroin, but he's adamant he's been off the drugs since July 2024, and tells me he was only doing crack then, no heroin!
+- Mk.
-- Even so, I take my handbag to the toilet in our hotel room I'm so concerned about him.
+- I take my handbag to the toilet in our hotel room I'm so concerned about him.
-- I explain I'm sending him home because he looks like a drug addict and I wanted someone to be there for me who would command a bit of respect.
+- I explain I'm sending him home because he looks like a drug addict and I wanted someone to attend the policia offices alongside me who would command a bit of respect, a male essentially.
 - He goes into a massive meltdown about how he's never done heroin and it's all my fault for suggesting it, and how I'm always telling lies about everyone, and how dare I.. that sort of thing.
 - It's quite a performance, so I tell him fair enough, and I let it go, and immediately change his flight.